YKamari/dsc-phase-1-project/README.md

 ## Business Recommendations
-1. Conduct thorough market and competitor analysis as we have observed the market has been dominated by a select few studios namely, Walt Disney (BV), Universal Studios (Uni), Warner Bros (WB), Sony, and Fox.
-Given that numerous studios with years of experience have yet to dethrone the top 5 is an indicator of the mean feat that it is.
+1. Market and Competitor Analysis: Thorough analysis of the market and competitors is essential, considering the dominance of top studios like Walt Disney, Universal Studios, Warner Bros, Sony, and Fox.
+Their long-standing success highlights the significant challenge of competing in the industry.
-3. Hire talent from the top 5 studios who can guide the strategy and content creation.
+2. Talent Acquisition: Hiring talent from the top 5 studios can provide valuable insights and expertise to guide Microsoft's content creation strategy.
-4. Consider the foreign market - it has proven a major contributor to the success of the top 5 studios, especially Disney, the highest-earning studio from foreign gross earnings.
+3. Foreign Market Focus: The foreign market has played a crucial role in the success of major studios like Disney.
+Considering international audiences and tailoring content to their preferences can contribute to overall success.
-5. Develop storylines with longevity.
-Franchise films developed as comic book adaptations, Sci-Fi and fantasy films have become increasingly profitable over the years and are a great contributor to the success of other major studios.
+4. Develop Long-lasting Storylines: Franchise films developed as comic book adaptations, Sci-Fi, and fantasy films have become increasingly profitable over the years and are a great contributor to the success of other major studios.
-6. Investment in the right technology is key.
-Almost every movie being released at the moment is 3D and includes a massive amount of CGI.
+5. Technology Investment: The film industry relies heavily on advanced technology, including 3D and CGI, to enhance the movie-watching experience.
+Investment in the right technology is vital to meet audience expectations.
-7. When it comes to runtime minutes it seems that nowadays, the longer the better.
-Studios appear to be giving audiences longer and longer movies possibly in response to audience feedback/demands.
+6. Long Runtimes: Recent trends suggest that longer movies are becoming more popular among audiences, possibly in response to audience feedback and demands.
+Studios are opting for extended runtimes to cater to this preference.
-8. It may be a viable option for Microsoft to invest in one of the more successful studios in the industry given that it is far less risky and guarantees Microsoft a decent form of return.
+7. It may be a viable option for Microsoft to invest in one of the more successful studios in the industry given that it is far less risky and guarantees Microsoft a decent form of return.

 ## Study Limitations
 1. Given the structure of the data, the correlation between genre and earnings could not be established.